DestinATX/Project-1/README.md

 - Began defining “destinATX, a transportation application but after several days were not able to gain access to Uber and Lyft APIs so redirected efforts to focus on FoodTrucksATX
-- Used proxy to fix CORS error which was blocking data from Google Direction API o 3 Ways to Fix the CORS Error — and How Access-Control-Allow-Origin works
+- Used proxy to fix CORS error which was blocking data from Google Direction API 3 Ways to Fix the CORS Error — and How Access-Control-Allow-Origin works
+- Found work around for Geo-location, need approval for Alert to user requesting permission

 audit trail information would be helpful, diagrams, screen shots, notes, etc.